Given their differences, choosing between Google Cloud Platform (GCP) and Thunder Compute should be easy:

 Setup Complexity and Developer Experience

-Setting up GPU instances on GCP can be a nightmare, especially if you're new to Google Cloud.
+Setting up GPU instances on GCP can be difficult, especially if you're new to Google Cloud.
 First, you need to request GPU quotas, which can take days or even weeks to approve.
-Then you're dealing with complex VM configurations, networking setup, and driver installations.
+Then you're on to complex VM configurations, networking setup, and driver installations.

-We've seen developers spend entire days just trying to get a working GPU environment on GCP.
-The A100 driver issues and troubleshooting CUDA problems on a cloud VM are nobody's idea of fun.
+Developers have spent entire days just trying to get a working GPU environment on GCP.
+A100 driver issues and troubleshooting CUDA problems on a cloud VM are nobody's idea of fun.

 And here's a look at GCP setup: